The mystery of love.

 Now, well, all I’ve been writing lately is poetry prose, or just prose.
 That’s not particularly a terrible thing; it’s a way to flesh out my thoughts, my own desires and needs, which is really, to be seen.
 I understand the need for myself to write that way; I understand the outcome.
 But it’s not a story.
 It’s not like how I used to write; delving myself in the storytelling aspect of a character’s demise.
 Have I become blind with my own personal experiences of deceit?
 Or is it the unknown of my own destiny, of fate, whether they truly exist or not?

-Dating in this modern, deranged world, well, is a fucking nightmare—a tortuous and never-ending horror.
-It’s exhausting, mind-consuming, and honestly, straight up irritating.
+Dating in this modern, deranged world, well, is a nightmare—a tortuous and never-ending horror.
+It’s exhausting, incredbily mind-consuming.
 Maybe I was born a little too late in this world.
 I could have been dating in a world that still values courtship and commitment, not sex and friends with benefits.
 It’s been reduced to a picture on a screen, a swipe of a finger, a singular text.
 It’s quite sad to be honest, almost pitiful, that you are reduced to see if your face and body is suitable enough to be fucked.
-The corny pick-up lines, the playing of mind games, the constant act of ghosting (which is just another way of saying you’re a coward), I mean, I refuse to believe this is the type of society we’ve become.
+The corny pick-up lines, the playing of mind games, the constant act of ghosting (which is just another way of saying you’re a coward)—I mean, I refuse to believe this is the type of society we’ve become.
 The definition of honesty has seemingly lost its value.
 How can we thrive and revel in cancel culture, but can’t even be honest with ourselves?
 The fear of cancellation, the fear of rejection, the fear of confrontation—it has taken over the route of our actions.
 Some of us even fail to take the journey of healing, but instead, hurt people merely because we are hurting too.

 I’d like to believe love will find us when we are not in active pursuit of it.
 I’d like to believe we’ve already found our life, romantic partners, but we just don’t know it.
 Maybe we passed by them on our way to the bookstore.
 Maybe he was in the same movie theater you entered.
-Maybe he sat next to you on the airplane, and although you never spoke, would see each other again at a dinner party, or crash into one another in the rain.
-Maybe he was the man who smiled at you when you passed by him at the train station.
+Maybe he sat next to you on the airplane, and although you never spoke, would see each other again at a dinner party or crash into one another in the rain.
+Maybe he was the man who smiled at you when you passed by him at the train station, or maybe he is sitting next to you as we speak.
 I’d like to believe that’s how it works.

 But the mystery of it all; the if or when I do find or have a romantic partner, is terrifying.
 While I find it exciting and sexy when I do date, when I do connect with someone, when we are both being vulnerable–it’s also a bit scary; the unknown of it all, the “will he be another guy on the list?”, the “is he just putting on a mask to get inside of my pants?”, the “is this just another ploy for his benefit and his alone?”
 And sometimes, I’d ask God some questions: “God, honestly, just how many more?
 How many more do I need to go through?
 How many frogs do I have to kiss just to get to the final frog wearing a crown?”